marvinbraga/Marvin.IA/README.md

 **Why**.
 I want to use Object Pascal (OP) with Machine Learning.
 The OP is an elegant and very easy language.
 My desire is to contribute to the entire developer community.
-I want to keep and write all the code in an elegant, clean and maintainable code using OOP.
+I want to keep and write all project in an elegant, clean and maintainable code using OOP.

 **Principles.** The code has some design principles: